 The initial answer we have is ‘No, however, there is a ‘but’ which we will go on to explain.

-Typically CBD contains less than 0.3% of THC, and is taken in small amounts of 100-800mg a day.
+Typically CBD products contain less than 0.3% of THC, and is taken in small amounts of 100-800mg a day.
 For a CBD user to fail a drugs test for the small amount of THC, they’d need to consume a lot of CBD, far more than is reasonably used.
-Worryingly there are a growing number of cases of addiction to CBD similar to Marijuana addiction and studies are ongoing.

 If someone consumed enough CBD, could they get a positive result for THC?